0xSpaceShard/starknet-devnet/README.md

 ## Predeployed accounts

 Devnet predeploys `--accounts` with some `--initial-balance`.
+To hide the details of these accounts `--hide-predeployed-accounts`.
 The accounts get charged for transactions according to the `--gas-price`.
 A `--seed` can be used to regenerate the same set of accounts.
 Read more about it in the [Run section](#run).

 To get the code of the account (currently fork of OpenZeppelin's [v0.4.0b](https://github.com/OpenZeppelin/cairo-contracts/releases/tag/v0.4.0b)), use one of the following: